junxit/us-congress-bills-117/metadata.md

 - 2021-01-04 — Introduced in House
 - 2021-01-04 — Referred to the Committee on Oversight and Reform, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-01-04 — Referred to the Committee on Oversight and Reform, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-01-05 — Considered under suspension of the rules. (consideration: CR H69-71)
+- 2021-01-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+27.
+- 2021-01-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-01-05 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2021-01-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H69-70)
+- 2021-01-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H69-70)